Lama Matthew Rice, Lobpon Palden Gocha

 Through these teachers Lama Matt has received empowerments and instructions to engage in tantric practices.
 In addition, he has received Mahamudra and Dzogchen teachings, the most profound aspect of Buddhist teachings.
 As a result of these traditional Buddhist trainings, he has achieved a level of knowledge and experience that qualifies him to guide students on the path of the dharma.

 Currently Lama Matthew serves as the spiritual leader of the Rime Buddhist Center that he administers on a day-to-day basis.
-In addition he teaches classes on meditation and Buddhism and performs Buddhist ceremonies, including weddings and funerals.
+In addition he teaches classes on meditation and Buddhism and performs Buddhist ceremonies for the Kansas City and interfaith communities.
 Lama Matthew also serves as the Buddhist Director for the Greater Kansas City Interfaith Council, and is a member of both the Parliament of World Religions, and the North American Buddhist Alliance.
 Lama Matthew also spends his time with organizations in the Kansas City community who are working at ending social and economic issues of injustice.